ahoward2/ahoward2/README.md

 </span>
 </div>

 Web development is my passion.
-I've been writing code for ~7 years and most recently built some cool stuff for lowes.com professionally.
+I've been writing code for ~7 years and most recently built some cool stuff for lowes.com and Ally bank.
 In real life I enjoy running, playing soccer on the weekends, and listening to podcasts.